LLNL/sundials/doc/shared/sundials/Logging.rst

 Example Usage
 -------------

-As previously mentioned, if it is enabled at build time, there is a default :c:type:`SUNLogger` attached to a :c:type:`SUNContext` instance when it is created.
-This logger can be configured using the environment variables, e.g.,
+As noted above, enabling logging must be done when configuring SUNDIALS by setting the CMake option :cmakeop:`SUNDIALS_LOGGING_LEVEL` to the desired logging level.
+When running a program with SUNDIALS logging enabled, a default logger is created and attached to the :c:type:`SUNContext` instance at creation.
+Environment variables or run-time functions can be used to determine where the logging output is written.
+For example, consider the CVODE Roberts example, we can direct the informational output to the file ``sun.log`` as follows

 .. code-block::

-   SUNDIALS_INFO_FILENAME=stdout ./examples/cvode/serial/cvKrylovDemo_ls
+   SUNDIALS_INFO_FILENAME=sun.log ./examples/cvode/serial/cvRoberts_dns

-SUNDIALS also includes several example codes that demonstrate how to use the logging interface via the C API.
+Alternatively, the following examples demonstrate how to use the logging interface via the C API:

 .. code-block::